The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Numerical results

 However, when the shift definition is applied to the semi-discrete optimal transport problem, there is only one valid shift-characterized solution over $A$. \fsubref{f:zero}{f:zero_recon} shows that solution.
 The unique shift differences force the selection of a unique boundary set $B$, even in the region where $\mu$ is zero.

-\fsubref{f:zero}{f:zero_end} shows the shift characterization again, but here the region of $\mu$-zero measure is shaded, helping to confirm visually that the regions have equal measure. \fsubref{f:zero}{f:zero_end} also shows the locations of intersection points we identified using the boundary method.
+\fsubref{f:zero}{f:zero_end} shows the shift characterization again, but here the region of $\mu$-zero measure is shaded, helping to confirm visually that the regions have equal $\mu$-measure. \fsubref{f:zero}{f:zero_end} also shows the locations of intersection points we identified using the boundary method.
+These intersections were used to accurately compute the set of shifts.